Skip to main content

 Detailed Usage Guide

-The filter API provides powerful query capabilities, supporting all conditional operators ($eq, $ne, $gte, $lte, $in, $contain, $startWith, $endWith) and logical connectors ($and, $or).
-See Filter API Complete Guide for details.
+The filter API provides powerful query capabilities, supporting all condition operators ($eq, $ne, $gte, $lte, $in, $contain, $startWith, $endWith) and logical connectors ($and, $or).
+See the Filter API Complete Guide.

 The filter() operation is only supported in WebAPI mode (Cookie authentication).
-OpenAPI mode does not currently support this feature.
+OpenAPI mode does not support this feature yet.

 getOne()